vashigor/taf/readme.md

 5. One should copy tests/config/config.yml.dist to tests/config/config.yml.
 The values of “host:” and “port:” fields should be changed with real ones in the new file.
 Fields “url” should be configured also with urls of Magento site one’s going to test.

-6. One should make sure that his or here user has write permissions for the tests/var folder with all its sub-folders.
+6. One should make sure that his or her user has write permissions for the tests/var folder with all its sub-folders.

 7. Then one can run phpunit command within tests directory to start testing.